-Eq. (\ref{r1}) still has logarithmic divergence, simply summed with that from $T_3$ can not symmetrize {\it each} components of $q_3$.
-So one need to use Feynman-Schwinger parametrization to do the calculation, as done by GWW.
-Since this is logarithmic divergence, the shift is allowed.
-But one also need do the Dyson subtraction to get the U(1) gauge invariant result.
-In the GWW calculation, the symmetrical integration in 4 dimension
+Eq. (\ref{r1}) still has logarithmic divergence to be canceled to get the finite result, and simply summed with those from $T_3$ can not symmetrize {\it each} components of $q_3$.
+In logarithmic divergent terms, the shift is allowed and one can just choose an independent loop momentum freely \cite{Jauch:1976ava}, so one can use Feynman-Schwinger parametrization to do the calculation, as done by GWW.
+In the GWW calculation, the na\"ive symmetrical integration in 4 dimension